Deploy a Secure Kubernetes Gateway

 Step 4: Secure App

-Securing the ingress and egress traffic includes applying WAF and javascript challenge to the load balancer.
+Securing the ingress and egress traffic includes applying WAF and JavaScript challenge to the load balancer.

 The following video shows the workflow of securing the ingress and egress:

-Perform the following steps to configure WAF and javascript challenge:
+Perform the following steps to configure WAF and JavaScript challenge:

 Step 4.1: Configure WAF to load balancer.